smoll24/Youtube-Video-Downloader/README.md

 ### About
 This Python software provides a simple way to download YouTube videos in either video or audio format by pasting the YouTube link.
 It allows the user to choose where to save the file, either in a specified path or by default in the same directory as the Python program.
-The user has the freedom to choose between downloading either the video with its audio or only the audio file.
+The user can choose between downloading either the video with its audio or only the audio file.

 The software also presents a list of available formats for the selected video and audio, allowing the user to choose their preferred option.
-Upon completion, the software automatically opens the downloaded file to ensure the download was successful.
+Upon completion, the downloaded file is automatically opened if possible to ensure the download was successful.

 ![image](https://user-images.githubusercontent.com/115204665/227081801-4a162ca2-dfdf-4955-a959-d5a545010cb2.png)